 - 2 cups rhubarb cut into ½ inch pieces

 - ¼ cup monk fruit sweetener or other low carb sweetener

 - Preheat the oven to 170C/325F degrees.

-- Mix the almond flour, coconut flour, desiccated coconut, butter and remaining sugar substitute with your hands until the mixture looks like fine breadcrumbs.
+- In a medium bowl, mix the almond flour, golden sweetener, desiccated coconut and butter cubes with your fingers until the mixture looks like fine breadcrumbs.

 - Sprinkle the topping over the fruit mixture and cook for 30 minutes, until the topping starts to become golden.

 The information shown is an estimate provided by an online nutrition calculator.